gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-07-14-shibuya-pixel-art-contest-2024.md

 ---

 For June and July of 2024 the [Shibuya Pixel Art Contest](https://pixel-art.jp/contesten) has been running, a welcome return after it not happening in 2023.
 Entries are open all over the world, but can only be submitted to Twitter using the hashtag [#shibuyapixelart2024](https://twitter.com/hashtag/shibuyapixelart2024).
 You have to include a name for the artwork and its original pixel dimensions (though it's OK to rescale small artwork so it can be seen more easily).
 There are special categories for 16×16px and 32×32px artwork, and then a category for anything bigger up to the maximum of 512×512px.
 Full rules at [https://pixel-art.jp/contesten](https://pixel-art.jp/contesten) and there's still time to enter!
+Selected works will go on display around the Shibuya district of Tokyo in August and September.

 For my entries I thought it would be cool to use different, unexpected software to produce my artwork.